gsimon75-cloud/gke_lb_demo/README.md

 2. Add a tag that refers to our project registry: `docker tag mariadb/server eu.gcr.io/networksandbox-232012/mariadb/server`
 3. Push the image: `docker push eu.gcr.io/networksandbox-232012/mariadb/server`

-Pushing needs some credentials, so the documentation recommendsx configuring `docker` to use `gcloud` as a credential
+Pushing needs some credentials, so the documentation recommends configuring `docker` to use `gcloud` as a credential
 store: `gcloud auth configure-docker --quiet`, but **DON'T** do it yet.
 It wouldn't work as expected, so we'll have a workaround and therefore we won't need it.

-(Btw, this command would just create/update `~/.docker/config.json` with `{ "credHelpers": { "gcr.io": "gcloud", ... }`.)
+(Btw, this command would just create/update `~/.docker/config.json` with `{ "credHelpers": { "gcr.io": "gcloud", ... }`,
+so it's not dealing with the credentials, it only configures how to get them.)

 ### `docker` as non-root